torisaurus2003/optionizer-3000/README.md

 - A Wayland compositor with layer shell support like Sway or Hyprland
 - GTK 4
 - GTK 4 Layer Shell
-- systemd (optional)
-- hyprlock (optional)
-- RobotoMono Nerd Font (optional)
-- Symbols Nerd Font (optional)

-The reboot, power off, lock and suspend commands can be changed in the [configuration file](examples/config#L3) and the font configuration can be changed in the [style file](examples/style.css#L6), therefore, systemd, hyprlock, RobotoMono Nerd Font and Symbols Nerd Font aren't strict dependencies.
+The commands used in the example configuration can be changed in the [configuration file](examples/config#L3) and the font settings can be changed in the [style file](examples/style.css#L6).

 ## Installation